• Boletes are the most known groups of wild edible mushrooms

 Cautions.
 Boletes like many other mycorrhizal fungi absorb toxic heavy metals such as lead and neodymium from the soil.
 Avoid the polluted areas near metal mines, industrial buildings, or busy highways.

-Bolete is the safest wild edible mushrooms for the novices.
+Bolete is the safest wild edible mushroom for novices.
 These mushrooms are easy to identify by their appearance and spongy-like surface underside of the cap.

 King Bolete aka Penny Bun, Cep, or Porcini (Excellent Edible)

 King Bolete (Boletus edulis) is highly prized on world markets and, also, the most delicious wild mushrooms.
-In Italian, it calls Porcini that means “little pig”.
+In Italian, it calls Porcini which means “little pig”.
 This is one of the best edible mushrooms that have a great aroma, texture, and taste.
 They are excellent for drying, sautéing, or frying.
-King Bolete is the safest wild edible mushrooms for the novices.
+King Bolete is the safest wild edible mushroom for novices.